-What is SMS, full form, SMS protocol tutorial:
+What is SMS protocol?

-SMS protocol have the following components:
+SMS protocol has the following components:

-If all is good, SMSC keeps the text and tries to deliver text to the destination mobile number.
-To deliver, SMSC does a location lookup (uses SRI-SM MAP message over SS7/Sigtran) from destination HLR.
-If the response is a user error (e.g subscriber not reachable ), SMSC stores and tries after an interval.
+If all is good, SMSC keeps the text and tries to deliver it to the destination phone number.
+SMSC does a location lookup (uses SRI-SM MAP message over SS7/Sigtran) from destination HLR to deliver.
+If the response is a user error (e.g., unreachable subscriber), SMSC stores and tries after an interval.
 If the total time exceeds the validity time, the message is dropped.

 Message Waiting Data: